Open-Columbia-County/healthLog/runningFiles/running.md

 # Alter/Edit settings file, add .env, and add key.py
 1. cd into repo and open the settings file (health/settings.py)
 2. You will need to make the following edits to this file (typically I use commenting so it can be changed for deployment eaiser)
     a.
-Comment out line 32 and uncomment 33 (debug)
+Lines 17-18 make sure Debug True is active
     b.
-Comment out line 35 and uncomment 36 (allowed_hosts)
+Lines 20-21 make sure ALLOWED_HOSTS is set to empty []
     c.
-Copy lines 103-112 and paste below and comment out 103-112
-    d.
-Edit the password field (aprox line 118) to match your workbench password
+Edit lines 74-75 to match your workbench
 3. You will need to create a file called .env inside the health folder and add the following
     a.
 KEY='enter anything here as this is your secret key and will never go to github'
     b.
 Make sure you keep this .env file ( I sometimes make a secondary folder inside my environments for keys and inside add a folder for the app and place a copy of this .env there so i can always have the proper key (if you change the key current passwords in db will not work))